THJacobson/hello-world/README.md

 # I started with StorageTek, Then EDS, Sun Microsystem, and Oracle.
 # I have been a youth minister for my church, a scout leader, coached soccer and volleyball.
 # I enjoy doing good.
 I strive to make a difference.
-# Goal is to continue to get better at programming and use it to do good for the company I end up working for and in the world at large.
+# My goal is to continue to get better at programming and use it to do good for the company I end up working for and in the world at large.